 Upon Martin of Tour’s death, a huge crowd attended his funeral, and his successor built a chapel at Tours in his honor.
 Martin is the first non-martyr to be venerated as a saint.
 The veneration of St. Martin has taken on a life of its own and has become a significant cultural force in France over the centuries.

 Much is unknown about the life of Martin of Tours.
-From what we do know, we can praise Martin’s commitment to charity while at the same time rejecting his promotion of Catholic doctrine and the unbiblical practice of monasticism.
+From what we do know, we can praise Martin’s commitment to charity while at the same time rejecting his promotion of the unbiblical practice of monasticism.